almostEric/FrozenWasteland/README.md

 ![Roulette LFO](./doc/rlfo.png)

 - Based on the concept of a couple different types of Roulettes: https://en.wikipedia.org/wiki/Roulette_(curve)
-- A circle rolling either inside a bigger circle (Hypotrochoid) or circle rolling outside a bigger circle (Epitrochoid)
+- A circle rolling either inside a bigger circle (Hypotrochoid) or circle rolling outside a bigger circle/ellipse (Epitrochoid)
+- Rx and Ry control the radii of the x and y dimensions of outer shape.
+If they are the same, or Ry=Rx switch is on, shape is a circle
-- The ratio of the Big R to small r can create interesting patterns
+- The ratio of the Big Rs to small r can create interesting patterns
 - d is the distance of the 'pen' from the center of small circle.
 - if d = r the shapes become a special form of the shapes - either a Hypocycloid or Epicycloid